TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 The Power System will route power throughout the PCB in such a way that tap-points for 18 VDC and 5 VDC are available for whatever needs arise.
 This signal is in the form of a power signal.

+#### Power Tree

+Please view the Power Tree below to see how the power will be distributed to across the design.